ndziuba/EnterpriseAI-Project/README.md

     Caddy:       The reverse proxy for the server, the config can be found in containers/caddy/proxy/Caddyfile
     Zenml:       A Zenml 0.41 Server gets provided saving its data in a SQlite Database.
+    Mlflow:      A Mlflow Server that gets build from a Dockerfile and secured by HTTP Basic Auth.
     Minio:       A S3 compatible service as object storage for Zenml and MLflow, also saving the DVC data.
     Prometheus:  To monitor the server Prometheus, including cadvisor and node-exporter, are set up.
     Grafana:     To show dashboards of the gathered data from Prometheus.